jdrichards-pursuit/cra-deploy/github.md

 git branch -d <name of branch>
 if you get a message that it won't delete use git branch -D <name of branch>

+I am creating a Contact component.
+I want to then push it to Github without my netlify updating

+1 - create a local branch
+2 -